 Codnor Community Primary School has nine classes in total, including its own Nursery.
 Nursery and Reception are known as the Early Years Foundation Stage (EYFS).
 Year 1 and Year 2 form Key Stage One (KS1) and Year 3 to Year 6 form Key Stage Two (KS2).
 Please see our Who's Who page for information about staff members who teach each year group.

 For safety and safeguarding reasons, parents/carers are asked not to leave their children unattended in the playgrounds, on the school field, or around the entrances to school before 8.45AM as there is no official supervision before this time.
 The gates on Bakers Lane and into lower school are locked at 9.15AM, and not reopened until 15.00PM.
-The only access to school between these times is via Whitegates and the main school entrance.
-If children arrive late, they must report directly to reception from the main school entrance.
+The only access to school between these times is via the main entrance on Whitegates.
+If children arrive late, they must report directly to reception from the main entrance.
 Please note that the upper school playground gate is not opened to parents and children until 8.30AM.